Seshadri constants of parabolic vector bundles: Preliminaries

 with Galois group $\Gamma \,=\, \Gal\bigl(K(Y)/K(X)\bigr)$, such that $\widetilde{D}\,:=\, (\gamma^{\ast}D)_{\red}$ is a normal crossing divisor on $Y$, and

 for all $1\,\leq\, i\,\leq\, n$, where $k_i$ are some positive integers.

 Let $E_{\ast}$ be a parabolic bundle on $X$.
-Then using the Galois cover $\gamma \,:\, Y \,\longrightarrow \,X$ in \eqref{seq2} we can construct an orbifold bundle $E'$ on $Y$ such that the parabolic bundle $E_{\ast}$ is recovered from it by taking $\Gamma$-invariants of the direct image of the twists of $E'$ using the irreducible components of $D$ (see \cite{B97II}, \cite{Bo1}, \cite{Bo2} for the explicit construction).
+Then using the Galois cover $\gamma \,:\, Y \,\longrightarrow \,X$ in \eqref{seq2} we can construct an orbifold bundle $V$ on $Y$ such that the parabolic bundle $E_{\ast}$ is recovered from it by taking $\Gamma$-invariants of the direct image of the twists of $V$ using the irreducible components of $\widetilde{D}$ (see \cite{B97II}, \cite{Bo1}, \cite{Bo2} for the explicit construction).
+Note that the same $\gamma$ is used for all parabolic bundles $E_*$ with the same parabolic divisor $D$.